 - This recipe is paleo, gluten free, dairy free, whole30 friendly, autoimmune protocol friendly, and soy free.

-- Kids will love this recipe too!
+- Kids will love this recipe too.
+The whole family will!

 - You can switch this recipe up by also using it for homemade popsicles or a smoothie bowl.

 - Not only is it easy to make but the clean up is just as simple!
+It takes just a little bit of time to pull this one together!

 - Dairy free milk-I like the canned coconut milk from Trader Joe’s.
 It doesn’t have any additives and is delicious.
 If you are not dairy free or doing the whole30 or AIP you can use regular milk.